interacto/interacto.github.io/v2/src/docs/routines.md

 ## The `throttle` routine
 This routine is not implemented in TypeScript yet (even if provided by the API, this has no effect).

+TODO: more details and give examples

+## The `name` routine

+Name the binding.
+Useful when logging information.
+TODO: more details and give examples